hansonchen1996/MMGL/README.md

     - (Named: "Dongguk Body-based Person Recognition Database (DBPerson-Recog-DB1)" on their website).

-    - A private download link can be provided via sending me an email (chenyehansen@gmail.com).

 - (2) SYSU-MM01: The SYSU-MM01 dataset can be downloaded from this [website](http://isee.sysu.edu.cn/project/RGBIRReID.htm).

    - run `python pre_process_sysu.py` to preprocess the dataset, the training data will be stored in ".npy" format.

+- A private download link of both datasets can be provided via sending me an email (chenyehansen@gmail.com).